Tag: writing an mvp

 - Differentors, which are features that set you apart or make you unique from your competition.

-- Customized User Flows, that allow users to personalize their app experience but are not necessary for the primary functionality of the app.
+- Customized User Flows that allow users to personalize their app experience but are not necessary for the primary functionality of the app.

 What are the reasons to consider an MVP?